 When clients already work with cloud infrastructures (for example, from AWS and MS Azure and Google Cloud), they can rely on the security audits and certifications from these cloud vendors.
 The cloud vendors sit below Divio in the structure and their compliance standards cover the cloud infrastructure itself.
 Divio, which manages the cloud infrastructure and services and provides PaaS tools and features, builds its security and compliance on top of the cloud vendors.
 We are actually building upon the certifications of the cloud vendor/s.

-A Divio client’s compliance is ensured from the infrastructure layer up through the management of the infrastructure and the PaaS.
+A Divio client’s compliance for cloud computing is ensured from the infrastructure layer up through the management of the infrastructure and the PaaS.
 Therefore, when our clients use our service to manage and deploy applications, compliance is handled up to the boundary of the applications themselves.

 Our clients essentially profit from the shared responsibility model of information security management from the cloud vendors, complemented by Divio’s fully certified services.
 In fact, our clients can enhance this layering of compliance even further, so that the application which is running inside the Divio solution and managed by the Divio solution is also compliant.